asmuth/clip/doc/introduction.md

 ## Examples

-Here are some example charts that were generated using `metric-queryd` and SQL to give you some ideas on whats possible.
+Here are some example charts that were generated using `metric-queryd` and SQL to give you some ideas on what is possible.
 Have a look at the [full list of examples](/examples/) for more.

 <div style="height: .6em;"></div>